 This tool allows you to enter a keyword or topic and get data on related keywords and the search volume for each keyword.
 It also shows how difficult it is to rank for any given keyword relative to other keywords.
 This is helpful when creating relevant and in-depth content as it helps you select keywords with low competition so that your pages rank higher in search results.

 This tool can help you track and improve your website's traffic and engagement levels, positively impacting your EAT score.
-You can also use this tool to see which of your pages are most popular and which ones are not.
+You can also use this tool by Google Analytics to see which of your pages are most popular and which ones are not.
 You can then create more in-depth content on the most popular pages, as these will help with SEO rankings.

-4. Google PageSpeed Insights Ranking for EAT is not just about providing quality content but also ensuring a good user experience.
+Ranking for EAT is not just about providing quality content but also ensuring a good user experience.
 Google’s PageSpeed Insights helps you track the speed of your web pages.
 Read our page speed guide to know how to optimize your speed scores.

-This is a free tool that you can use to monitor your backlinks.
+Google search console is a free tool that you can use to monitor your backlinks.
 It will show you which links are not working, which ones have been removed, and which ones are not indexed.

 Tools like these will help you create relevant and in-depth content for your website, which will improve your SEO rankings.
 They may also help you find new keywords to target on your site and improve your overall website usability.